hiddenmantra/awesome-AI-kubernetes/README.md

 # ML designed for Kubernetes (i.e. Native Kube)

 *"If you want to build a ship, don't drum up the men to gather wood, divide the work and give orders.
-Instead, teach them to yearn for the vast and endless sea."* [Antoine de Saint Exupery](https://quotabulary.com/famous-quotes-about-sea-sailing)
+Instead, teach them to yearn for the vast and endless sea."* [Antoine de Saint Exupery](https://quotabulary.com/famous-quotes-about-sea-sailing) [Motivational Quotes](https://hiddenmantra.com/quotes/motivational-quotes)

 ---